adamrichardturner/explore-movies/README.md

 ## Features

-1. Responsive Home & Trending Gallery of Popular Movies - The homepage serves 20 of the most popular movies on TMdb.
-There is also a Trending page that returns trending movies.
+1. Responsive Home & Trending Gallery of Popular Movies - Queries serve 20 movies per page with up-to 1000 pages of results, all handled with pagination.

 2. Movie Details View - Users can click an individual movie card and it will serve a page with metadata regarding the chosen movie.